sbu-fsl/Metis/fs-state/README.md

 driver module.

-It seems that both options are OK, but in reality they aren't --- image files on tmpfs + loopback devices is MUCH slower than RAM block devices.
+It seems that both options are OK, but in reality they aren't --- image files on tmpfs + loopback devices are MUCH slower than RAM block devices.
 Here are the
 experiments:

 ```bash